juliosaraiva/juliosaraiva/README.md

 <p align="left">
-  I've been working as a DevOps Engineer 2015.
+  I've been working as a DevOps Engineer since 2015.
 I have experience with:
 </p>
 <li>
 ✅ Terraform / CloudFormation